scanner-darkly/enigma/README.md

 ## Compilation
 - You must compile this with Tools->USB type set to Serial+MIDI.
-- Be sure that the board speed is set to 96mhz or 120mhz (overclock) for maximum repsonsiveness.
+- Be sure that the board speed is set to 96mhz or 120mhz (overclock) for maximum responsiveness.
 - Tested with Arduino 1.8.8 and Teensyduino 1.45
 - Most recent Teensyduino is required (1.45)
-- Ardiuno versions before 1.8.5 will likely error on compile (due to old midi libs)
+- Arduino versions before 1.8.5 will likely error on compile (due to old midi libs)

 ## Input device support